IsaacSchemm/casthelper.exe/README.md

 # casthelper.exe

-CastHelper is a small .NET Framework / Windows Forms application that lets you send audio and video URLs to a Roku on your local area network.
+CastHelper is a small .NET Framework / Windows Forms application that lets you send media URLs to a Roku or Apple TV on your local area network.

-Currently supported formats are MP4 (H.264/AAC), HLS, and MP3.
-Other audio and video formats might work.
-Image formats such as JPEG and PNG are not currently supported.
+Both Roku and Apple TV devices will detect the format of a video on their own, so any video format that the device supports should work.
+CastHelper also supports sending .mp3 and .m4a audio to Roku devices.

 ## HTTP behavior